- Online Training

 Today, she sits on that board.
 After 25 years of competing and top-level coaching in Olympic weightlifting, Coach Papandrea has certainly nothing left to prove.

-Coach Jami Clinton has been in the strength and conditioning world since 1999.
-Since then, she has coached at Texas Christian University, University of Alabama, Ole Miss, University of Memphis, and currently serves as the Head Strength and Conditioning Coach at the University of Texas at Dallas.
+Coach Jami Clinton has been in the strength and conditioning world since 1999 where she has coached at Texas Christian University, University of Alabama, Ole Miss, University of Memphis, and currently serves as the Head Strength and Conditioning Coach at the University of Texas at Dallas.

 Over the past 20 years, Clinton has trained SEC championship and NCAA tournament teams, 2 Women’s College World Series teams, and Men’s and Women’s Tennis Sweet Sixteen appearances.
 While her list of accomplishments is extremely impressive, Clinton believes that the most important part of her job is mentoring her athletes to be better people, not just athletes.